-Let’s start with a quick review of what the blockchain is.
-A blockchain is a shared ledger designed distribute confidence and trust in a decentralized environment.
+Blockchain is a shared ledger designed to distribute confidence and trust in a decentralized environment.
 It is replicated and shared across the network, made up of nodes.

 As a result, all computers on the system can maintain, record, and see all transactions that take place on the blockchain.
 When a preset number of transactions are gathered and stored on the ledger, they’re put into a block and attached to the already existing chain of data.
 Thus we get the term “blockchain.”